xtreamsrl/xtream-ai-assignment-ai-scientist/README.md

 #### Challenge 1

 Zap Inc asks you for a complete report about the main feature of the power load series.
+The report should be understandable by a layman, but it should also provide enough details to be useful for a data scientist.
 **Create a Jupyter notebook to answer their query.**

 #### Challenge 2